 The specialty concentration in Nurse Anesthesia is offered in conjunction with Carolinas Medical Center .
 This and all of our baccalaureate/masters programs in the School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Council on Accreditation of Nurse Anesthesia Education Programs (COA).
 The concentration in Nurse Anesthesia provides both the theory and clinical practice required to qualify to take the national certifying examination upon graduation.
 In addition to MSN core courses, students complete cognate and clinical courses in nurse anesthesia.
 Clinical experiences are offered at Carolinas Medical Center and other affiliated sites.

 This program can be completed as a full-time course of study (in 27 months).
 Students are admitted once per year in the fall semester.
-Students who wish to take NURS 6115 or NURS 6160 during the summer just prior to matriculation, should apply for summer admission.
-Interviews are conducted two times per academic year (November and February).
+Interviews are conducted two times per academic year (November and February) for the top candidates.
 All application materials must be submitted to the Graduate School and the Nurse Anesthesia program no later than six weeks prior to the interviews.

 For more information on Nurse Anesthesia as a career, visit the website for the American Association of Nurse Anesthetists.

 Important information about the GRE:

 The SON accepts GRE scores from both old and new test formats.
 Equivalency tables for old scores (200-800) and new scores (130-170) are used so that the published preferred GRE score for admission will not change.

 - Current unrestricted licensure as a Registered Nurse.
 Current license in North Carolina or a compact state or the state identified by faculty for clinical practice before enrollment.

 - Baccalaureate degree in nursing (BSN) from an accredited nursing program.